raspberrypilearning/install-python-packages/en/step_3.md

 ### Mu

-The current release of Mu contains a "pre-installed" set of common modules, unfortunately you cannot be used to install any additional packages.
+The current release of [Mu](https://codewith.mu) contains a "pre-installed" set of common modules.
+You cannot be used to install any additional packages.

-The alpha release of Mu includes a tool for installing "Third Party Packages" from pypi.org.
+The [alpha release of Mu](https://codewith.mu/en/download) includes a tool for installing "Third Party Packages" from [PyPI](https://pypi.org).
+The majority of modules should be supported.

-todo - provide simple instructions on how to do this.
+--- collapse ---

+---
+title: Installing packages with Mu Alpha
+---

+content

+--- /collapse ---